iotaledger/wallet.rs/docs/libraries/nodejs/api_reference.md

 #### latestAddress()

-Returns the latest address (the one with the biggest keyIndex) or undefined if the account address list is empty.
+Returns the latest address (the one with the biggest keyIndex).

 ### ClientOptions